ardatan/graphql-tools/docs/source/remote-schemas.md

 ---
 title: Remote schemas
-order: 309
+order: 310
 description: Work with remote GraphQL endpoints
 ---

-Sometimes it's valuable to be able to treat remote GraphQL endpoints as if they were local executable schemas.
-Use cases include, for example [merging schemas](./schema-merging.html) working with schemas on client.
+It can be valuable to be able to treat remote GraphQL endpoints as if they were local executable schemas.
+This is especially useful for [schema stitching](./schema-stitching.html), but there may be other use cases.

 ## API